3 simple steps to grill Grass-fed Ribeye Steaks

 Don't do it.
 If you slice into the steak right away, you will loose a ton of flavor-packed-juices.

-Wait a good 5 minutes before slicing to give the meat fibers time to cool slightly and reabsorb juice.
-The Food Lab goes into full details how it all works.
+Wait at least 5 minutes before slicing to give the meat fibers time to cool slightly and reabsorb juice.

 When the time is up, grab your knife and slice against the grain to cut the meat fibers as short as possible.